ryanfiller/portfolio-gatsby/src/content/blog/css-in-js.md

 }
 ```

-I did some research around using <a href="https://redux.js.org/" target="_blank">Redux</a> to track browser size as part of my site's overall state, but this seemed like overkill.
-Instead I settled on using <a href="https://github.com/contra/react-responsive" target="_blank">react-responsive</a> instead.
-This means that instead of having to render my mobile nav and hide it with `display: none`, I can instead wrap it in a `<MediaQuery>` tag and not have it as part of the page until I need it at all.
+I did some research around using <a href="https://redux.js.org/" target="_blank">Redux</a> to track browser size as part of my site's overall state, but using Redux to store only a handful of thing seemed like overkill.
+Alternatively I settled on using <a href="https://github.com/contra/react-responsive" target="_blank">react-responsive</a>.
+This means that instead of having to render my mobile nav and hide it with `display: none`, I can just wrap it in a `<MediaQuery>` tag and not have it as part of the page until I need it.

 ``` javascript
 <MediaQuery query={`(max-width: ${breaks.tablet}px)`}>